Students are fretting about the dreaded, multi-day gao kao, even if it won't secure them employment.

 Still, tension is high.
 Nearly 10 million people have commented on the Chinese students' judgment day before they've even arrived at test centers.

 "I can't sleep, what should I do?
 [Crying emoticon]," wrote user Accey.

-wish it were three years ago," wrote user ZhangzhangzhangQi.
+"Don't you just wish it were three years ago," wrote user ZhangzhangzhangQi.

 Many micro-bloggers encouraged their friends and relatives to jia you, the Chinese colloquialism for break a leg, literally meaning add oil.

 Competition for employment in China is notoriously steep.
 But even if students secure a position at one of China's leading universities, that is no guarantee of employment.
 In 2010, China's Education Ministry reported that a whopping 6.3 million Chinese college graduates were unemployed.

 Only 9 percent of mainland companies polled by a recent survey, reported in the Wall Street Journal, consider educational backgrounds as a decisive factor in the hiring process.
 Education is reportedly beat out by workplace experience.